Code-Institute-Submissions/rock-paper-scissors-22/README.md

  - Readme

-    - For Readme file I used [CI P2 readme template](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md) as a general idea and built my project around similar layout.
+    - For Readme file I used is [CI P2 Readme Template](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md) as a general idea and built my project around similar layout.

     - For the intro at the top of the readme file I resorted to [WikiPedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).